Solar-network/docs/docs/exchanges/api-guide.md

 !!! tip

-    Use `https://api.solar.org/api` for Solar's mainnet, or enter your Core address.
+    Use `https://api.solar.org/api` for the Solar Network mainnet.

+    _You can also use the IP address and port of any Core node that has the Public API enabled (e.g., `http://65.108.90.71:6003`)_.

 ## Check wallet balance